juergenweb/FrontendContact/README.md

 There is a configuration field inside the backend, where you can select to save messages as pages.

+*Limitations:* Only all standard fields of the form (gender, surname, lastname,...) can be saved inside a page.
+If you have added some additional fields, they cannot not be stored at the moment.

 ## Multi-language
 This module is ready for usage in multi-language site.
 The module will be shipped with the German translation file (default is English).